AlgoMaster Logo

 Understanding the Problem

 We need to build a queue (FIFO: first in, first out) using only stacks (LIFO: last in, first out).
-The challenge is that these two data structures have opposite ordering.
+These two data structures have opposite ordering.
 When you push elements 1, 2, 3 onto a stack, popping gives you 3, 2, 1.
-But a queue should give you 1, 2, 3 in the same order they went in.
+A queue should give you 1, 2, 3 in the same order they went in.

-So the real question is: how do we reverse the order of elements using stacks?
-The key insight is surprisingly simple.
-If you push elements onto one stack and then pop them all into a second stack, the order reverses.
-The element that was at the bottom of the first stack ends up on top of the second stack, which is exactly the element that should come out first in a queue.
+The question is how to reverse the order of elements using stacks.
+Pushing elements onto one stack and then popping them all into a second stack reverses the order.
+The element that was at the bottom of the first stack ends up on top of the second stack, which is the element that should come out first in a queue.

 Key Constraints:

-• All pop and peek calls are valid → We never need to handle the "queue is empty" edge case for these operations.
-This simplifies the code.
+• All pop and peek calls are valid → We never have to handle an empty queue for these operations, so the code can skip those guards.

 Approach 1: Push-Heavy (Eager Transfer)